Mekz1222/md-sewers/README.md

 # Installation

-Please use release versions, cause it is stable version of md-notify.
-If you want to use main branch you need to build web folder.
+Please use release versions, cause it is stable version of md-sewers

 ## Install the resource